 Create a firewall rule

-In the Create Firewall Rule page that displays, use the Rule name input to supply a descriptive name.
-The rule name in this example is "Does not originate in UK."
+In the Create firewall rule page that displays, use the Rule name input to supply a descriptive name.

-Under When incoming requests match…, use the Field drop-down list to choose an HTTP property.
+Under When incoming requests match, use the Field drop-down list to choose an HTTP property (refer to Fields reference for details).
 For each request, the value of the property you choose for Field is compared to the value you specify for Value.

 Use the Operator drop-down list to choose a comparison operator.
 For an expression to match, the value of the request Field and the value specified in the Value input must satisfy the comparison operator.

-Now specify the value to match.
+Next, specify the value to match.
 If the value is an enumeration, then the Value control will be a drop-down list.
 Otherwise, it will be a text input.
-In this example the value United Kingdom is set using the Country drop-down list.

-To save and deploy your rule, click Deploy.
-If you are not ready to deploy your rule, click Save as draft.
+To save and deploy your rule, select Deploy.
+If you are not ready to deploy your rule, select Save as draft.

-After you choose an option, you are returned to the Rules List, which displays your new rule:
+After you choose an option, you return to the rules list, which displays your new rule.

-You can modify your existing firewall rules at any time.
-Click the Edit button (wrench icon) located on the right of your rules in the Rules List to open the Edit Firewall Rule panel and make the changes you want.
+Select Edit (wrench icon) located on the right of your rule in the rules list to open the Edit firewall rule panel and make the changes you want.

 Use the toggle switch associated with a firewall rule to enable or disable it.